How to stop panic attacks at night is something that I’m asked about A LOT. Waking up in a panic gasping for air is absolutely terrifying.

 Watch the video to learn the 4 steps to stop a panic attack while sleeping, or read the blog below:

-Whatever you want to call them, they’re absolutely terrifying.
+Whatever you want to call them, unstable anxiety and panic attacks at night are a terrifying thing.
 And learning how to stop panic attacks at night is going to be one of the most useful skills you will ever learn.